 As an alternative to specifying a deformed state of an elastic solid with a vector field whose value at each point is the point's displacement from equilibrium, one can describe it by a flux density vector field that is parallel to the direction of material flow at each point and has a magnitude equal to the total quantity of material, per unit area, that flowed through a small imaginary surface at the point during the deformation.
-Maxwell chose this latter approach to describe the state of the ether and the motion of electricity within it.
-One of his reasons was that certain fluxes, namely electric currents, were measureable, and measured fluxes were spatial averages, which could not be calculated using the former approach unless much more detailed information about the ether was available.
+Maxwell chose this latter approach to describe the state of the aether and the motion of electricity within it.
+One of his reasons was that certain fluxes, namely electric currents, were measureable, and measured fluxes were spatial averages, which could not be calculated using the former approach unless much more detailed information about the aether was available.
 For example, a rate of fluid flow cannot be calculated if one only knows the velocity of the fluid at each point; knowledge of its density is also required.

-Therefore Maxwell defined the confusingly-named electric displacement field $\D$ as a flux density.
-It specified how much electricity passed through each point, and in which direction, as an applied field that caused and maintained this displacement was 'switched on'.
-He regarded $\D$ as a specification of the electrically-deformed state of the ether, albeit one that was a spatial average of a more detailed microscopic flux density.
-He regarded the current density $\J$ as a rate of motion, or a velocity, of the ether that was driven by the electric force $\E$ and which changed the ether's displacement $\D$.
+Maxwell defined the confusingly-named \emph{electric displacement field} $\D$ as a flux density.
+It specified how much electricity passed through each point, and in which direction, as an applied field that caused and maintained this displacement was `switched on'.
+He regarded $\D$ as a specification of the electrically-deformed state of the aether, albeit one that was a spatial average of a more detailed microscopic flux density.
+He regarded the current density $\J$ as a rate of motion or a velocity of the aether, that was driven by the electric force $\E$, and which changed the aether's displacement $\D$.